picklesueat/data_jobs_data/README.md

 The glass_scraper scrapes a well known job site, and  has the ability to scrape thousands of jobs_data under any keyword you give it.
 Please let me know if there are any errors, or just any inefficient code you see.
 There is still a lot that can be done with this to make it better.

+Fair warning, after scraping 2000 jobs, glassdoor seemed to randomly display no jobs found pages, hence the driver.refresh().
+I'm not sure how to get around this, but there was also a lot of testing that made unessecary requests to the site.
+If you plan on scraping a LOT of data, I would set slp_time to be a little bit higher, just so the requests don't come into their server too fast.

 ## Thank you to: